7 Epic Branding Lessons From the Disney Universe in 2020

 - Attract Customers and Prospects With Fresh Content

 In 1996, Marvel filed for bankruptcy, and sold off X-Men, Fantastic Four and Spiderman to keep its doors open.

-About 10 years later, Marvel made another leap; struggling to maintain relevancy and compete with content from rival DC Comics, it put all of its remaining intellectual properties on the line (i.e., “Black Panther,” “The Avengers,” “Captain America” and more) as capital to secure a $525 million deal to create its own studio, produce content in-house and keep all the profit.
+About 10 years later, Marvel made another leap.
+It was struggling to maintain relevancy and compete with content from rival DC Comics.
+So, it put all of its remaining intellectual properties on the line (i.e., “Black Panther,” “The Avengers,” “Captain America” and more).
+The company used these properties as capital to secure a $525 million deal.
+This deal allowed Marvel to create its own studio, produce content in-house and keep all the profit.